 3. Cutting vegetables before cooking them

 This is closely linked to oxidation.
 We rarely or in fact never cut vegetables after we cook them.
-Giving it a deeper thought and going back to school basics, we should be cooking vegetables wholly and then cutting them, especially those like carrots, potatoes, beetroot and other roots.
+Giving it a deeper thought and going back to school basics, we should be cooking vegetables wholly and then cutting them with stainless steel knife set, especially those like carrots, potatoes, beetroot and other roots.
 This is because the rigid cell walls of most vegetables are broken down when they are cooked, thereby making their nutrients simpler to absorb rather than being lost to cooking enclosures.